 Building on this model, the Math faculty are partnering with nearby K-12 partners in two high schools in the Shoreline Schools district.
 In Spring 2024, the high schools will offer a "support course" for all high school students as they concurrently enroll in a college-level Math class (Math& 107 Math in Society) through the dual enrollment program at the College called Running Start.
 Given the success of the co-requisite course model as an intervention, based on data analyzed in the last two years, it is hoped this similar co-requisite model and support will lead to higher Math success for Running Start K12 students and lead to shorter time-to-completion of college certificates and degrees.
 This pilot project will include 40-60 students and future data from this project will be compared against the current co-requisite data considered in the last two years.
-By keeping the high school students on their home campuses, it is hoped this partnership will appeal to underserved students of color and data reviewed in the next annual Area Review cycle we hope will demonstrate increased success in these categories.
+By keeping the high school students of color and data reviewed in the next annual Area Review cycle we hope will demonstrate increased success in these categories.